elastic/connectors/docs/DEVELOPING.md

 ### Compatibility

 Confluence Cloud or Confluence Server versions 7 or later are compatible with Elastic connector frameworks.
+Confluence Data Center editions are not currently supported.

 ### Configuration